Indiana Fever: 2009–2012: Championship season

-2012–2016
+2012–2016: Catchings' final years

-After the Fever won the 2012 WNBA championship, the ownership group took notice of their management – by promoting general manager Kelly Krauskopf to president of the franchise.
-Krauskopf has been giving additional duties within the franchise as well as a pay increase.
-The Fever competed for another title in 2015, reaching the finals for the third time in franchise history, but fell short losing to the Minnesota Lynx in five games.
+After the Fever won the 2012 WNBA championship, the ownership group took notice of their management by promoting general manager Kelly Krauskopf to president of the franchise.
+Krauskopf was given additional duties within the franchise as well as a pay increase.
+The Fever competed for another title in 2015, reaching the finals for the third time in franchise history, but fell short, losing to the Minnesota Lynx in five games.
 In 2016, the Fever made it to the playoffs for the 12th consecutive time (the current WNBA record for most consecutive playoff appearances by a team).
 However, the Fever were upset in the first round elimination game against the Phoenix Mercury after the league's new playoff format was in effect.
 This game also marked the final game of Tamika Catchings's playing career; she had been known as the Fever's franchise player since 2002.

-2016–2023
+2016–2023: Rebuilding

 The Indiana Fever versus the Minnesota Lynx on June 9, 2023 with Aliyah Boston blocking Tiffany Mitchell.

 On November 18, 2016, the Fever announced Pokey Chatman as their new head coach.
 In February 2017, they traded for five-time all-star Candice Dupree along with the Mercury's 2017 first-round pick in a three-team deal that sent Camille Little and Jillian Alleyne to the Mercury and the Connecticut Sun receiving the 8th overall pick in the 2017 WNBA draft along with Lynetta Kizer from the Fever.
 Despite acquiring a veteran all-star forward and a new head coach, the Fever would have one of the most disappointing seasons in franchise history.
 On August 12, 2017, the Fever were defeated 111–52 by the Minnesota Lynx, the largest margin of defeat in WNBA history, and allowed a league record 37–0 scoring run.
 The Fever finished with the second-worst record in the league of 9–25 in their first season after Catchings's retirement, ending a streak of 12 consecutive playoff seasons.

 Disappointment continued for the rebuilding Fever in 2018, as they finished in last place with a 6–28 record.
 On March 4, 2019, Pacers Sports & Entertainment announced Allison Barber, as the new president and chief operating officer of the Fever, while Catchings was named vice president of Fever Basketball Operations.
 They wound up with the third selection in the 2019 WNBA draft, selecting Teaira McCowan from Mississippi State.
 The 2019 season saw some improvement, and the team finished 13–21, two games out of the playoffs.
 After the season, coach and general manager Pokey Chatman was fired.